JorgeCunha07/software-engineering-notes/spring_boot.md

   @ActiveProfiles("dev") on the test class for the DevProfileTest
   @ActiveProfiles("prod") on the test class for the ProdProfileTest

+@ControllerAdvice:

+- Provides centralized exception handling for REST APIs.
+It allows to define a global exception handling for all controllers in the application, making it a powerful tool for managing errors in RESTful services.

+@ExceptionHandler:

+- Is used to handle exceptions within a specific controller class.

 ### Testing

 #### Unit Tests